Ouphix/synchro-psychotherapies/steps2.md

 ### Theorical advantages and pitfalls of synchrony studies
 "Synchrony refers to individuals’ temporal coordination during social interactions" (Delaerche et al, 2012).
 However, definition of synchronies are very numerous.
 There is a possibility to switch from the social world to a mathematical definition but since the point of view is different, it doesn't always refer to the same thing.
-Interdependence of dyadic partners’ behaviors was described by many terms in the literature (mimicry, social resonance, coordination, synchrony, attunement, chameleon effect, etc.)(Delaerche et al, 2012).
+Interdependence of dyadic partners’ behaviors was described by many terms in the literature (mimicry, social resonance, coordination, synchrony, attunement, chameleon effect, etc.) (Delaerche et al, 2012).

-Behavior matching [21]; mirroring; mimicry [22], [23], [24]; congruence and the chameleon effect [25] are related to convergence
+TODO Behavior matching [21]; mirroring; mimicry [22], [23], [24]; congruence and the chameleon effect [25] are related to convergence

-Synchrony is related to the adaptation of one individual to the rhythms and move- ments of the interaction partner (Condon & W. Ogston, 1967).
+Synchrony is related to the adaptation of one individual to the rhythms and movements of the interaction partner.
 For Delaherche, "synchrony is the dynamic and reciprocal adaptation of the temporal structure of behaviors between interactive partners" (Delaerche et al, 2012).
 It can be unimodal (eg. speech-speech) or multimodal (eg. speech-motor, someone answering to a sentence by a sign of the head).

-La synchronie semble être un élément déterminant parmi les facteurs aspécifiques favorisant une bonnealliance thérapeutique, en lien avec de bonnes capacités d'empathie et d'imitation.
-Elle pourrait être mesuréeautomatiquement sans a priori théoriques.
-Elle a été objectivée à différents niveaux d'organisation.
-C’est unsignal social à part entière (Leclère et al., 2014), avec des corrélats cérébraux (Dumas, Nadel, Soussignan,Martinerie, & Garnero, 2010) et hormonaux (tels que l'ocytocine) (Weisman et al., 2013).
+Synchrony could an important element of therapeutic relationship.
+This could be measured in any kind of psychotherapy without theorical a priori.
+It is is social signal but brain correlates were found (Dumas, Nadel, Soussignan,Martinerie, & Garnero, 2010) and hormonals correlates too (Weisman et al., 2013).

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/Monrado/Data/images/report/multilevel.png)
 *From Human communication dynamics presentation, D. Cohen*